-On March 15, 2022, the claimant/appellant filed an appeal from the March 10, 2021, (reference 02) unemployment insurance decision that denied benefits based on claimant not able to perform work due to illness.
+On March 15, 2022, the claimant/appellant filed an appeal from the March 16, 2021, (reference 03) unemployment insurance decision that denied benefits based on claimant requesting and granted a leave of absence.
+Benefits were denied as of December 20, 2020.
 The parties were properly notified about the hearing.
 A telephone hearing was held on April 26, 2022.
-The hearing was held together with appeals 22A-UI-06492-CS-T and 22A-UI-06493-CS-T, and combined into one record.
+The hearing was held together with appeals 22A-UI-06491-CS-T and 22A-UI-06493-CS-T, and combined into one record.
 Claimant participated.
 Employer did not call in to participate.
 Administrative notice was taken of claimant's unemployment insurance benefits records.
 Exhibit A was admitted into the record.